stat545ubc-2023/mda-jcforward/mda_deliverable2.md

 **Linear Regression Analysis**

--   In this model, the year will act as the independent variable (X), and the maximum flow rate will be the dependent variable (Y).
+-   In this model, the year acts as the independent variable (X), and the maximum flow rate will be the dependent variable (Y).

--   In the output, the coefficient for year will indicate the average change in maximum flow rate for each additional year.
-A p-value less than 0.05 for the year variable would suggest that the change in flow rate over time is statistically significant.
+-   In the output, the coefficient for year will show average change in maximum flow rate for each additional year.
+A p-value less than 0.05 for the year variable would suggest that our hypothesis that the change in flow rate over time is statistically significant.

 <!-- -->